 This is a one-day introduction to spoon carving where we will work together carving a cooking/stirring spoon from a log using carving axes, knives and hook knives.

 You will start by selecting a suitable log and cleave the timber using traditional tools and techniques.
 After roughing out the blanks using a carving axe you will learn the safe and effective knife grips needed to carve the outline of your spoon with a woodcarving knife.
 You will then use a hook knife to hollow the bowl of your spoon.

 At the end of the day you will be able to take home your own cooking/stirring spoon as well as new green woodwork skills

-Booking is via MC Woodcrafts website shop just click on the 'view website' button
+Booking is via MC Woodcrafts website shop just click on the 'View course organiser's website' link above.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

 All tools and materials are provided along with tea, coffee and biscuits.